Seasonal Unemployment is generally seen in which section of Economy? [#925]

 Related Questions

-1. Which of the following Indian Economist won Nobel Prize in Economic Science?2.
-A continuous rise in the price level is called3.
-Which of the following locations is NOT associated with the petroleum sector?4.
-The concepts of wages, rent, interest and profit are studied under which branch of Economics?5.
-Which of the following is working capital in the farming sector?6.
-Who is the author of the book "Principles of Economics"?7.
-Which social science studies the production, distribution and consumption of wealth?8.
-Seasonal Unemployment is generally seen in which section of Economy?9.
-Who is called the Father of Modern Economics?10.
-Who is known as the father of Economics?11.
-The first bank established in Assam is?
+1. Who is the author of the book "An Essay on the nature and Significance of Economic Science"?2.
+Which of the following Indian Economist won Nobel Prize in Economic Science?3.
+When was Assam Agricultural University established?4.
+Who is the author of the book "Principles of Economics"?5.
+The Assam Co-operative Apex Bank plays a crucial role in supporting which sector of the economy?6.
+A continuous rise in the price level is called7.
+Who is called the Father of Modern Economics?8.
+Which of the following locations is NOT associated with the petroleum sector?9.
+The concepts of wages, rent, interest and profit are studied under which branch of Economics?10.
+Which of the following is working capital in the farming sector?11.
+Which economist is the author of the book "An Enquiry into the Nature and Cause of the Wealth of Nations"?